 NIV - "Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword.
 For I have come to turn "'a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law and a man's enemies will be those of his own household."

-Embracing the fallacy that the Bible and Quran are ‘God’s Words’ has made countless Christians, Jews and Muslims unwittingly delusional.
-No mind retains the ability to read and judge these books soberly after embracing as ‘insight’ a belief in their divine nature.
-The mind become highly biased against any thought that questions the validity of any passage of scripture.
-Fear of scripture therefore becomes the norm for the uneducated and the naive.
-This enables religious authority to take control of the thinking of believers.
+Embracing the fallacy that the Bible or Quran are ‘God’s Words’ - that these books contain no falsehood - has made countless Christians, Jews and Muslims unwittingly delusional.
+No mind retains the ability to read and judge these books soberly after embracing as ‘insight’ a belief that the books contain no falsehood.
+Once this belief is embraced the desire to have all scripture remain truth prevails in one's mind.
+Fear of scripture often becomes the norm for the uneducated who embrace this belief.

 This fallacy is the root of all religious conflict.
 It strips people of their ability to reason soundly and inspires self-fulfilling fatalistic worldviews.
 The sociopath utilizes this belief to seize control of government and maintain systems of oppression.